erinaldi/academic-kickstart/content/home/about.md

 # Profile

-I am a researcher at RIKEN BNL Research Center, located at Brookhaven National Laboratory.
+I am a researcher in computational theoretical physics at RIKEN BNL Research Center, located at Brookhaven National Laboratory.

-My expertise is in Monte Carlo numerical simulations of quantum field theories, also known as Lattice Field Theory simulations, which use massively parallel supercomputers (CPU and GPU-based) around the world to understand the mysteries of particle physics.
+My expertise is in Monte Carlo numerical simulations of quantum field theories, also known as Lattice Field Theory simulations, which use massively parallel supercomputers (CPU and GPU-based) around the world to solve the complex equations hiding the mysteries of particle physics.

-My research is focused on understanding strongly-coupled gauged theories, in particular in the context of extensions of the Standard Model (SM) of particle physics, like Dark Matter physics or theories of Composite Higgs.
+My research is focused on understanding high energy strongly-coupled gauged theories, in particular in the context of extensions of the Standard Model (SM) of particle physics, like Dark Matter physics or theories of Composite Higgs.
+New discoveries are hinging on the theoreticians' ability to make predictions that can be tested by experimentalists, and that is precisely the my goal.

-I am also engaged in projects related to nuclear physics, for example calculating nucleon-nucleon interactions or nuclear form-factors directly from the theory of Quantum Chromo-Dynamics (QCD).

-Recently I have been working on matrix models to study the gauge/gravity duality conjecture with the aim of understanding the possible intriguing relation between gauge theories and quantum gravity.
+I am also engaged in projects related to low-energy nuclear physics, for example calculating nucleon-nucleon interactions or nuclear form-factors directly from the theory of Quantum Chromo-Dynamics (QCD).
+Moreover, I have been working on matrix models to study the gauge/gravity duality conjecture with the aim of understanding the possible intriguing relation between gauge theories and quantum gravity.

-I am currently researching new machine learning approaches to physics, from simple data analysis tools to generative models.
+I am currently researching new Machine Learning (ML) approaches to physics, mainly based on the promising rise of generative models.
+The aim is to improve our ability to get access to multi-dimensional parametric distributions describing physical systems with specific models.